gooddata/gooddata-ui-sdk/libs/sdk-backend-tiger/api/sdk-backend-tiger.api.md

 import { IAuthenticationContext } from '@gooddata/sdk-backend-spi';
 import { IAuthenticationProvider } from '@gooddata/sdk-backend-spi';
 import { ITigerClient } from '@gooddata/api-client-tiger';
+import { JsonApiDataSourceInAttributesTypeEnum } from '@gooddata/api-client-tiger';
 import { JsonApiDataSourceInDocument } from '@gooddata/api-client-tiger';
+import { JsonApiDataSourceInTypeEnum } from '@gooddata/api-client-tiger';
+import { JsonApiDataSourceOutTypeEnum } from '@gooddata/api-client-tiger';
 import { JsonApiOrganizationOutMetaPermissionsEnum } from '@gooddata/api-client-tiger';
 import { LayoutApiPutWorkspaceLayoutRequest } from '@gooddata/api-client-tiger';
 import { LayoutApiSetPdmLayoutRequest } from '@gooddata/api-client-tiger';